Is the relationship you are in, hurting your mental health and taking a toll on you emotionally and psychologically? Are you looking to get out of it?

 They say, how people treat you is their karma and how you react is yours.

 This may be normal for many people to actually make excuses for the other person he or she deeply cares for.
 But it is only a matter of time before the other person feels used and mistreated.
-The problem with making excuses is that it harms the relationship and enables the other person to continue with negative behaviour without consequence.
+The problem with making excuses is that it harms the relationship and enables the other person to continue with negative behavior without consequences.

 This is especially true for couples that have children.
 One of the spouses is completely disillusioned with the relationship and does not want to stir up the nest for the sake of kids.
 They just go on to bury their thoughts and emotions.

-If a relationship has been unhealthy for most times, there will be a negative emotion that will be aggravated when there is an interaction.
+If a relationship has been unhealthy for most of the time, there will be a negative emotion that will be aggravated when there is an interaction.
 There is a sense of repulsion and dread that seems to pile on with every interaction between two people in a relationship.
-Consistent negative thoughts often are detrimental for mental peace.
+Consistent negative thoughts often are detrimental to mental peace.

-Most relationships do not see the light of day, when one of the partners cheats on the other.
+Most relationships do not see the light of the day when one of the partners cheats on the other.
 This may cause emotional agony and a tremendous sense of insecurity in one of the partners.

 Looking towards other people for emotional strength and support rather than having each other is a recipe for mental agony in partners.